Jon Claerbout's Classroom

 GEOPHYSICAL IMAGE ESTIMATION BY EXAMPLE [GIEE (formerly GEE)], 2014, Puffs!

 (1) Free PDF or buy paper version, 251pp, 119 illustrations, and

 (2) 2012 version retaining loose ends never completed.

 The F90 library.
 See my new paper cover!

 here Buy from manufacturer ~$11.59

 BASIC EARTH IMAGING (BEI), 2010, We carry a raw 2-D seismic data set through all steps of data processing with (almost) all the computer code (F77) required.
 Taught annually in fall quarter.
-Code library here 2-D FT only here no EARTH SOUNDINGS ANALYSIS: Processing versus Inversion (PVI), 1992.
+Code library.
+Model(200,200) on page 67, Fig 5.7a. here 2-D FT only here no EARTH SOUNDINGS ANALYSIS: Processing versus Inversion (PVI), 1992.
 Signal analysis.
 Introduction to inversion. here not yet here no IMAGING THE EARTH'S INTERIOR (IEI), 1985.
 My most widely quoted book, 300 pages, out of print, but here now!
-John Louie has created a magnificent Java adaptation of this class.
 English,

 not yet here no FUNDAMENTALS OF GEOPHYSICAL DATA PROCESSING (FGDP) 1976.
 Some people say this book, my first one, is the most creative (though the most difficult).
 Here's a link to the Claerbout and Muir L1-norm paper.
 English ,